-- 8.28.2 whether the promoter may substitute a cash alternative for any prize - 8.28.3 if more than 30 days after the closing date, the date by which prizewinners will receive their prizes - 8.28.4 how and when winners will be notified of results - 8.28.5 Promoters must either publish or make available on request the name and county of major prizewinners and, if applicable, their winning entries except in the limited circumstances where promoters are subject to a legal requirement never to publish such information.
-Promoters must obtain consent to such publicity from all competition entrants at the time of entry.
-Prizewinners must not be compromised by the publication of excessive personal information - 8.28.6 in a competition, the criteria and mechanism for judging entries (for example, the most apt and original tiebreaker) - 8.28.7 if relevant, who owns the copyright of the entries - 8.28.8 if applicable, how the promoter will return entries - 8.28.9 any intention to use winners in post-event publicity.
+- 8.28.2 whether the promoter may substitute a cash alternative for any prize - 8.28.3 if more than 30 days after the closing date, the date by which prizewinners will receive their prizes - 8.28.4 how and when winners will be notified of results - 8.28.5 Promoters must either publish or make available information that indicates that a valid award took place ordinarily the surname and county of major prizewinners and, if applicable, their winning entries.
+At or before the time of entry, promoters must inform entrants of their intention to publish or make available the information and give them the opportunity to object to their information being published or made available, or to reduce the amount of information published or made available.
+In such circumstances, the promoter must nevertheless still provide the information and winning entry to the ASA if challenged.
+The privacy of prizewinners must not be prejudiced by the publication of personal information and in limited circumstances (for example, in relation to National Savings) promoters may need to comply with a legal requirement not to publish such information. - 8.28.6 in a competition, the criteria and mechanism for judging entries (for example, the most apt and original tiebreaker) - 8.28.7 if relevant, who owns the copyright of the entries - 8.28.8 if applicable, how the promoter will return entries - 8.28.9 any intention to use winners in post-event publicity.